DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 If the patient presents with a nail problem, it is important to ask about skin disease elsewhere and examine them generally.
 Fungal nail disease (onychomycosis) is nearly always associated with fungal skin disease (check feet, hands, groin).
-Nail changes may be the first sign of psoriasis (check scalp, elbows, knees and flexures), lichen planus (check oral mucosa, lower back, scalp, wrists and ankles) or other skin diseases.
+Nail changes may be the first sign of psoriasis (check scalp, elbows, knees, flexures), lichen planus (check oral mucosa, lower back, scalp, wrists, ankles), or another skin disease.

-Eczema is associated with irregular pitting and ridging and paronychia.
+Eczema is associated with irregular pitting, ridging and paronychia.

 Nail plate abnormalities are often due to inflammatory conditions affecting the matrix or nail bed.
 Specific diagnoses may be made from characteristic appearances, which are generally self-explanatory.

 Distinguish a discoloured nail bed from a discoloured nail plate.
 The most important diagnosis to exclude is subungual melanoma, which presents as a pigmented linear band in the nail plate, which slowly expands at the proximal border and may extend to involve the proximal or lateral nail fold or eponychium.

 The cuticle (eponychium) is an area of keratin joining the skin of the posterior nail fold to the nail plate.
 Loss of cuticle results in paronychia: an acute or chronic inflammatory reaction involving nail fold (swelling, tenderness, sometimes pus).

 Common skin lesions may arise on the skin close to nails.
 Benign lesions such as myxoid cyst in the nail matrix area can affect nail growth thus causing a linear depression in the nail plate.
 Malignant tumours such as squamous cell carcinoma or melanoma can destroy the nail plate.